keywordsalad/thisfieldwas.green/blog/2012-11-07-using-perforce-chronicle-for-application-configuration.md

 ### Handling conflicts

 There is no logic in the appconfig module to catch conflicts if there are two users editing the same file.
-Conflicts are detectible because an exception is thrown if there is a conflict, but I'm not sure what the workflow for resolution is in Chronicle terms, or how to integrate with it.
+Conflicts are detectable because an exception is thrown if there is a conflict, but I'm not sure what the workflow for resolution is in Chronicle terms, or how to integrate with it.
 Who wins?